 We have so many advancements in medical technology, yet our health is declining!

 And if you make the unhealthy choice, you are shamed into thinking that it’s your fault for doing so.
-Like you have total control over it.

 It’s nothing to be ashamed of because our brain is wired to choose comfort and convenience.